tar80/staba.nvim/readme.md

 This element allows for the display of fold markers, and line highlighting based on vi-mode.
 The fold marker display was created with reference to Snacks.nvim.
-While that implementation is highly functional and powerful, staba.nvim is designed to be simpler.
+While that implementation is highly functional and powerful, Staba.nvim is designed to be simpler.

 [statuscolumn](https://github.com/user-attachments/assets/3cfb2dee-ac2f-4664-8479-0156aa3f8192)